 After having to tell way too many people there was nothing we could do for way too many years, we here at Gillware finally said, “Enough is enough.
 Surely there's a better way to clean the dust and debris off of damaged platters and give our engineers a fighting chance."

 And there was.
-We modeled our scratched platter data recovery techniques off of the same methods hard drive manufacturers will use to iron out the imperfections in hard drive platters.
+We modeled our scratched platter data recovery techniques off of the same methods hard drive manufacturers will use to iron out the imperfections in their glass and aluminum hard drive platters.

 When a hard drive’s platter come off the assembly line, it usually has its fair share of imperfections.
 This is just a natural result of the manufacturing process.
 But these imperfections need to be ironed out in order for the platter to be usable.